port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/page/page-permissions.md

 <Tabs groupId="view-permissions" queryString values={[
 {label: "From the UI", value: "ui"},
-{label: "From the API", value: "api"}
+{label: "From the API", value: "api"},
+{label: "Using Pulumi", value: "pulumi"}
 ]}>

 <TabItem value="ui">